Skip To Main Content

 Kindergarten

-1. Gifted qualification at 97 percentile (national age-normed scores ) or higher (verbal, non-verbal, or quantitative) on a state-approved test such as the Naglieri Nonverbal Ability Test (NNAT3)
+• Gifted qualification at 97 percentile (national age-normed scores ) or higher (verbal, non-verbal, or quantitative) on a state-approved test such as the Naglieri Nonverbal Ability Test (NNAT3) or

-2. Demonstrate a Full-Scale IQ of 130+ or higher on an intelligence test such as: Wechsler Intelligence Scale V (WISC-V) or the Stanford-Binet Intelligence Test given by a licensed psychologist or 97%ile or higher in one of the three content areas (verbal, quantitative or non-verbal)
+• Demonstrate a Full-Scale IQ of 130+ or higher on an intelligence test such as: Wechsler Intelligence Scale V (WISC-V) or the Stanford-Binet Intelligence Test given by a licensed psychologist or 97%ile or higher in one of the three content areas (verbal, quantitative or non-verbal) and

 • Readiness Skills

-2. A combined score of the three areas of 284 or higher with at least one score in the 97%ile (national age-normed scores ) or higher
+• A total score of 284 from Verbal, Quantitative, and Nonverbal assessments and at least one score in the 97%ile or higher.

 • Advanced academic achievement measured by District or state assessments in both English Language Arts and Mathematics